-Arrange shapes into compound objects.
+During your digital art drawing exercises, arrange shapes into compound objects.
 Try stacking or combining various shapes together from different viewpoints and angles.
 You can keep the ideas abstract or try constructing objects you see around you.
 For example, one of the compound objects I made resembles a human body.

 If you think about it, our world is really just shapes cut out, rearranged, and then joined together.
 If you can learn to see these concepts in abstraction, it’ll become easier to analyze objects you see in real life in the same manner.

 Part 3: Using your drawing warm ups to start creating

 Hopefully you’re starting to feel a little more warmed up by now, a little less stiff.
 We’re getting to the fun part of the digital art drawing exercises!